Non-local parameter degeneracy in the intrinsic space of gravitational-wave signals from extreme-mass-ratio inspirals: Implications for data analysis

 Nested sampling \cite{skilling2006nested} is a more recent paradigm for Bayesian posterior sampling and evidence calculations.
 It involves the iterative replacement of a set of ``live'' points with new points of higher likelihood, which provides an exponential contraction of the prior to the posterior.
 In the context of EMRI search, a very large number of live points is needed for sufficient resolution to chance upon the region containing the posterior bulk---which can easily be $<10^{-12}$ times the size of the prior region, even for a modest degree of prior localization.
 This might be computationally prohibitive, and furthermore it is not clear how to incorporate problem-specific tuning in the proposal of new live points (the real engine under the hood of nested sampling, which only assumes that such points can be generated).
-As a rough indicator of the sampling resolution required for the EMRI problem, we report that for the prior region $\mathcal{R}_2$ in Sec.\,\ref{subsec:100x}, a slice-nested-sampling implementation \cite{2015MNRAS.453.4384H} with $\sim10^4$ live points fails to converge on the posterior bulk for the (considerably smoother) likelihood $L_\mathrm{match}$ in Eq.\,\eqref{eq:matchloglike}.
+Again, to indicate the required sampling resolution for the prior region $\mathcal{R}_2$ in Sec.\,\ref{subsec:100x}, a slice-nested-sampling implementation \cite{2015MNRAS.453.4384H} with $10^4$ live points fails to converge on the posterior bulk for the (considerably smoother) likelihood $L_\mathrm{match}$ in Eq.\,\eqref{eq:matchloglike}.